-Air carriers that have established a program in accordance with TC Ground Icing Operations Standards may have representative aircraft surfaces designated and approved for their aircraft.
+Air Operators that have established a program in accordance with TC Ground Icing Operations Standards may have representative aircraft surfaces designated and approved for their aircraft.
 Representative surfaces that can be clearly observed by flight crew from inside the aircraft may be suitable for judging whether or not critical surfaces are contaminated.
-Guidelines for the approval of representative surfaces have been developed.

 Many operators have painted a portion of the representative surface in a darker colour to aid in the visual detection of contamination.
 Some have designated representative surfaces on both sides of the aircraft in the event that, due to strong wind during taxi, one side of the aircraft becomes contaminated before the other.

 Research has indicated that fluid failure occurs last at the mid chord sections of wings.
 Therefore, whether painted or not, areas located at mid chord sections of wings and previously used for checking fluid conditions are not suitable for evaluating fluid failure and should no longer be used exclusively as representative surfaces.
+Tests have shown that first fluid failure occurs in the areas of the leading and trailing edges on aircraft with leading edge devices and that first fluid failure occurs in the areas of the spoilers, wing tip and the trailing edges on hard wing aircraft.
+(Note: The leading edges should always be checked because they are critical to aircraft performance.)

-Pre-take-off contamination inspections should be concentrated on the leading edge in conjunction with the trailing edge of the wing.
+Pre-take-off contamination inspections should be concentrated on the leading edge close to the fuselage (the wing high lift area) and ahead of the aileron (the roll control area) where these are visible.
 Dependent upon aircraft configuration, wing spoilers may also be used to provide an indication of fluid condition.